AbrarNitk/learning-kotlin/first-class/index.md

 - variable can not also be final
 - it can not be null also
 - can not be a primitive types
+- do not want to initialize int the constructor but after that

 ```kotlin
 lateinit var myData: MyData